thchara/ThinkAloud/public/ZendoStudy/instructions3.md

 #### Final Guess Submission (After the 2-Minute Timer Ends)

-Once the 2-minute think-aloud period ends:

-- A new textbox will appear where you can enter your **final rule guess or guesses**.
+You can enter your final guess or guesses after the 2 minutes are over.

 - You can list as many guesses as you want, especially if you are unsure.
 - If you submit more than one guess, write them in order from **most to least confident**.
 - These guesses do not have to be correct, they should reflect your best reasoning based on the puzzle.

-Example:
-- “All cones are upright.”
-- “There’s at least one red cone.”
-- “One cone of each color.”

-You may continue reasoning aloud even after the timer ends, if you want more time to reflect before submitting your answer.

 ---